 There are several types of medications used to treat incontinence, including:

 Bladder surgery: surgery is the most effective treatment for those with stress incontinence.
+Overflow incontinence caused by an obstruction in the urinary tract or an enlarged prostate in men may also be treated with surgery.
 Different types of surgeries are available, and the doctor will determine which one is best for a specific case.

 Other treatment options for urinary incontinence include pessaries, catheterization and electrical stimulation.
 Preventing constipation by eating a diet high in fiber can also help with symptoms.